Trashpanda70/Pokemon-Game/README.md

     - This tile appears in Kalimari Desert
 - Added custom music for Darkrai, Latios/Latias, Galandart, Celebi, The Champion Battle, Team Russia Battles, and more
     - I cannot make music because I simply do not know anything about it, see the credits file for full credits on Music, Sprites, and other game functions/details
-    - On a side note, most music is taken from generations 4,5, and 6, with some from 7 and 8
+    - On a side note, most music is taken from generations 4, 5, and 6, with some from 7 and 8
 - There are items that replace the HMs Rock Smash, Cut, Strength, and (maybe) Fly.
 These items will be available at some point after you get the Gym Badge allowing use of the HM outside of battle.
 These items will not be accessible right away (EX: Cut can be used outside battle after the 1st gym but the item to replace it you will get after beating the 5th gym)
 - Honey trees will not have a waiting time, the encounter will be instant
+- I am thinking of having a move deleter and reminder in each Pokemon Center

 ### Changes to Previous Pokemon
 #### Slaking